Friday, 15 November 2024

 But then there's another thing.
 Do I really want to see a band led by somebody several years older than me?

 I don't think so.
 I want to remember ELO (and all other bands and individual artists I once so admired, even ABBA) as they once were, and not dilute or confuse that memory by seeing them as they now are.
-Up to a point, it's great to celebrate the musicians and artists one appreciated ten or even twenty years on from their most famous era, when they remain much as they used to be.
+It's generally fine to celebrate the musicians and artists that one appreciated ten or even twenty years ago, because they remain much as they used to be.
 But forty years on?
 It can't possibly be the same.
 I have no doubt whatever that Jeff Lynne, aided by the session players and sound engineers in his stage team, would ably recreate the characteristic ELO sound, and it would be a definite Occasion, in its own way unforgettable.
 But I don't want a recreation.
 I want what I heard in 1981.
 Which I can play for nothing, whenever I want, on my phone-and-speaker combo.

 The wider question is whether I would ever pay to see a geriatric artist who was famous when I was young, and has not yet died.
-Mick Jagger, for instance, with or without the remaining Rolling Stones.
+Mick Jagger and the remaining Rolling Stones, for instance.
 Am I being cruel?
 Shouldn't I, as an ageing person myself, with my own wrinkles, aches and pains, and lesser powers generally, be empathetic?
 And disregard what time has done to these people?
 After all, time has done the same thing to me.

-But I don't want to feel saddened, nor moved to tears.
-Nor make regretful comparisons with the recordings I loved so long ago.
+But I don't want to feel saddened, nor moved to tears, by seeing somebody long past their best.
+Nor do I want my ears making regretful comparisons with the recordings that excited me so long ago.
 Nor even try to be blind and deaf and deceive myself.
-There is a time for an artist to quit and never perform again - or at least not perform the stuff that first made one famous, but instead concentrate on the mature works of later life.
+There is a time for an artist to quit and never perform again - or at least not perform the stuff that first made them famous in the same way they did back then.

 Besides, if I'm shelling out as much as £1,000, I want proper value for money.
 Can a nostalgic performance, long after the glory years, ever provide that?
 Some might say yes; but I might easily be left feeling that the artist was merely passing round the hat, so to speak, to better fund their retirement.
 Speaking as a fellow old age pensioner, I rather wish I could do the same.
-I'll grant that Jeff Lynne (in the present instance) has talent that I do not possess, and if he can still monetise it then - of course - good luck to him.
+I'll grant that Jeff Lynne has always had talent and musical ability that I do not possess, and if he can still monetise it then - of course - good luck to him.
 But it's perfectly reasonable for me to weigh the benefits of attending a concert against its costs (and the personal wear and tear from going there).

 There is a further thing that makes me hesitate.
 I don't want to get scammed over buying the ticket, as can happen so easily nowadays.
 An experience to avoid.